peterhinch/micropython-async/gps/README.md

 MTK3329/MTK3339 chips as used on the above board.
 This enables the device configuration to be altered.

+A further driver, for the Pyboard and other boards based on STM processors, provides for using the GPS device for precision timing.
+The chip's RTC may be precisely set and calibrated using the PPS signal from the GPS chip.

 ###### [Main README](../README.md)

 ## 1.1 Overview